Menditect/documentation/versioned_docs/version-1.8.0/Teststep/6-persist.md

 It is possible to have multiple Persist Teststeps in the same Test Case.
 However, if there is a technical error while executing the Test Case, the entire transaction for that Test Case is always rolled back.

 _Note_: an object that is created by a microflow (as the output parameter), is not committed to the database by a Persist action.
 To achieve this, put a [Change Object](change) Teststep before the Persist Teststep, that changes the object created by the Microflow Teststep (without actually changing any of the members).

-When encountering problems, also consult the [Known issues](../../knownissues/persist-step-fails).